-In fresh W winds some shelter may be had in the lee of Granny Island on the N shore, NW of the village; beware of Row Rock (dries 0.3m), close S of Granny Island.
+In fresh W winds some shelter may be had in the lee of Granny Island on the N shore, NW of the village; beware of Row Rock (dries 0·3m), close S of Granny Island.
 Holding reported (2013) poor, in very soft mud.

-L) is conspicuous from seaward (Kevin Dwyer)
+Goleen from the ESE; the church (top L) is conspicuous from seaward (Kevin Dwyer)